mdavoodi/www/source/blog/2015-05-18-james-joins-hashicorp.html.markdown

 SpaceX and got to be the operator saying "flight software is go" during the first missions to the ISS.
 Before that, he oscillated between web and embedded work, such as helping better share cat videos and building systems to test radars.
+He lives with his family in Manhattan Beach, adding to HashiCorp's growing group of folks in Los Angeles.

 Welcome James!
 Follow him on [Twitter](https://twitter.com/slackpad).